Save and Validation

 Visual validation

-Detect common rendering issues automatically — especially useful in AI agent pipelines where visual inspection is not available:
+Detect common rendering issues automatically — especially useful in AI agent pipelines where visual inspection is not available.

 import dartwork_mpl as dm